-7.2 THE DANISH OPEN ADMINISTRATION ACT AND THE DANISH PUBLIC ADMINI-STRATION ACT
+7.3 THE DANISH OPEN ADMINISTRATION ACT AND THE DANISH PUBLIC ADMINISTRATION ACT administrative procedures.

-The Danish Open Administration Act (Act No. 606 of 12 June 2013, which entered into force on 1 January 2014) also known as offentlighedsloven, provides you with certain rights, just as it secures citizens in Denmark various rights in relation to public authorities' duty of disclosure in connection with administrative procedures.
 Thus, the material you submit to the Ministry of Higher Education and Science is as a whole covered by the regulations of the Danish Open Administration Act, e.g. in relation to the right of access to records.
 Please also see the Danish Public Administration Act (forvaltningsloven) (Consolidating Act no. 433 of 22 April 2014).